-- Lean a little forward and push on the arms of the chair to raise yourself.
+- Lean slightly forward and push on the arms of the chair to raise yourself.

 - Stand with your cane about 4 inches (10 cm) to the side of your stronger foot.

-- Wear shoes with rubber soles, such as tennis shoes.
+Wear shoes with rubber soles , such as tennis shoes.
 Slippers should not be worn because they can slide off your feet and cause a fall.
-Do not wear shoes with leather heels or soles that may slide and cause you to fall.
+Do not wear shoes with leather heels or soles that may slide.

-- Check the floor to be sure it is safe for using the cane.
+Check the floor to be sure it is safe.
 The floor must be clean, dry, and well lit.
 Remove throw rugs to prevent falls.
 Tape or nail down loose carpet edges.
 Keep the traffic areas and the floor free of clutter.

-- Stand a few seconds before you start moving with your cane.
-This will get your body used to standing.
-Do not start walking if you are dizzy.
+Stand for a few seconds before you start to walk with your cane.
+This will help prevent dizziness.

-- Look straight ahead when you are walking.
-You may run into or trip over something if you are looking at your feet.
+Look straight ahead when you walk.
+You may run into or trip over something if you look at your feet.